Particle-Guided Diffusion Models for Partial Differential Equations: Introduction and Related Work

 The data driven approach models the underlying relationship between inputs and outputs by discovering correlations and patterns directly from the data without explicitly prescribing physical laws.
 In the context of PDEs, many generative methods have attempted to use the data driven approach.
 For instance, variational Autoencoders and generative adversarial networks have been used extensively to model PDEs~\citep{gonzalez2018deep, creswell2018generative, farimani1709deep, mirza2014conditional}.
 Flow-based generative models have also found success recently in this area, with applications in fluid field prediction \citep{yang2023denoising, kohl2023benchmarking, Qiang2024-DDPM-Airfoil}, weather forecasting \citep{Price2025-GenCast}, 3-dimensional turbulent flows \citep{molinaro2024generative}, modeling buoyancy \citep{li2025generative}.

-Physics-informed approaches are common in the PINN literature \citep{cai2021physics, cai2021physicsheat, raissi2019physics} but have seen less common adoption by the generative modeling community. \citet{lienen2306zero} utilize Dirichlet boundary conditions as guidance when sampling, but do not incorporate the full equations as part of a loss function, therefore it is still primarily a data driven approach. \citet{shysheya2024-on-PDE-DA,rozet2023score} use diffusion models trained on PDE data in combination with inference-time (``zero shot'') guidance for data assimilation, i.e., to condition the generation on sparse measurements.
+Physics-informed approaches are common in the PINN literature \citep{cai2021physics, cai2021physicsheat, raissi2019physics} but have seen less common adoption by the generative modeling community.

+\citet{lienen2306zero} utilize Dirichlet boundary conditions as guidance when sampling, but do not incorporate the full equations as part of a loss function, therefore it is still primarily a data driven approach. \citet{shysheya2024on,rozet2023score} use diffusion models trained on PDE data in combination with inference-time (``zero shot'') guidance for data assimilation, i.e., to condition the generation on sparse measurements.
 Closest to our work is DiffusionPDE \citep{huang2024diffusionpdegenerativepdesolvingpartial} which similarly uses guidance to incorporate the governing equations into the likelihood during the sampling process.

 The guidance methods uses in these framework are not specific to PDEs, and many methods have been developed for controlled generation, predominantly in computer vision~\citep[see,][for recent surveys]{daras2024surveydiffusionmodelsinverse, chung2025diffusionmodelsinverseproblems}.
-Motivated by the need for diversity and statistical consistency, several recent contribution incorporate Sequential Monte Carlo~\citep[SMC,][]{wu2023-TDS,cardoso2023monte,pmlr-v267-ekstrom-kelvinius25b, zhao2025generativediffusionposteriorsampling} and Markov Chain Monte Carlo \citep{Dang2025inference, janati2025a-MixtureGDM, corenflos2024conditioning, Kalaivanan2025ESSFlow} in the guidance procedure.
+Motivated by the need for diversity and statistical consistency, several recent contribution incorporate Sequential Monte Carlo~\citep[SMC,][]{wu2023-TDS,cardoso2024monte,pmlr-v267-ekstrom-kelvinius25b, zhao2025generativediffusionposteriorsampling} and Markov Chain Monte Carlo \citep{Dang2026inferencetime, janati2025a-MixtureGDM, corenflos2024conditioning, Kalaivanan2025ESSFlow} in the guidance procedure.
 However, we have yet to see an adaptation of such methodology to physics-informed regularization of generative PDE solvers.